 And at the intersection of race and gender, the state of women in tech is even bleaker: 65% of women in computing occupations are white, 19% are Asian/Pacific Islander, only 7% are African American, and 7% are Latina.

-In 2019, computer programmers are no longer high-school geeks, but meritocratic winners who wield considerable power in society.
+In 2021, computer programmers are meritocratic winners who wield considerable power in society.
 Engineers at Facebook — or more precisely, the algorithms they program — decide what news we see and what ads we get served.

 (If you think that ads aren’t linked to economic opportunity, think again.)